FarronF/limerick-council-meetings/meetings/2018/03/21-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th February 2018.md

 Engineer also gave a presentation in relation to Housing Maintenance, Unfinished

-Housing Estates and Disabled Person and Private House Grants.--- 3
+Housing Estates and Disabled Person and Private House Grants.
+---
+3

 Members thanked the roads staff for their ongoing works to maintain the condition of